glenmiracle18/travel_guide_app/README.md

 Travel rwanda is suitable for persons travelling for different reasons ranging from vacations to business trips.

 We hope this app is a solution to the travel needsof those visiting rwanda.

+We beleive that our growth is not static we aim to grow and learn from the market and expand to new desinations in the future.